Blue Racer

 Habitat:

-Preferred habitat is dry and sunny with access to cover, including shrubby fence lines, old fields, hedgerows, thickets, open forest, and woodland edges.
-More moist areas, including grassy lake edges and marshes, are also sometimes occupied.
+Inhabits dry, sunny areas with access to cover including old fields, hedgerows, shrubby fence lines, thickets, open forests, and woodland edges.
+Moister sites such as grassy lake edges, fens, and marshes are occasionally occupied.

 Adult Coloration:

-May be a uniform gray, bluish gray, turquoise, olive, or brown above, with a slightly darker head and usually a black “mask” behind the eye.
-Belly is generally bluish, white, or cream.
-Upper labial (lip) scales are whitish or yellowish, as are chin and throat.
+May be a uniform blue, grey, bluish-grey, turquoise, olive, or brown, with a slightly darker head and a black “mask” behind the eye.
+The belly is bluish, white, or cream.
+The upper labial scales (those along the mouth) are whitish or yellowish similar to the chin and throat.

 Adult Characteristics:

-Large active snakes with unkeeled shiny scales.
-Eyes are large and have distinct brow ridges.
-Anal plate is divided.
-Males have slightly longer tails that bulge near the vent due to hemipenes (reproductive structures).
+Large, active snakes with unkeeled and shiny scales.
+The eyes are large with a distinct brow ridge.
+The anal plate is divided.
+Males have slightly longer tails that bulge near the vent due to the hemipenes (reproductive structures).

 Juvenile Characteristics:

-Newborns can be 7.5 – 14” in length, and are decorated with a pattern of gray, brown, or maroon dorsal blotches with black borders on a gray or brown background.
-The head, belly, and sides are pigmented with many dark spots.
-The pattern gradually fades with age and is usually replaced by adult coloration by the time the snake reaches a length of 27.5 – 35” around the age of 2 or 3 years.
+Newly hatched Racers range from 7.5 to 14” in length and have a pattern of grey, brown, or maroon dorsal blotches with black borders with grey or brown body colors.
+The head, belly, and sides have many dark spots.
+This pattern fades with age and is usually replaced by adult coloration when the snake is around 27.5 to 35” in length around the age of 2 or 3 years old.

 Scale Count: